seanfuture/koa-swagger2/README.md

 <a id="quick-start-swagger-v2.0"></a>
 ## Quick Start Swagger v2.0

-Configure {swagger-restify}.
+Configure {koa-swagger2}.
 All properties are as defined in [Swagger v2.0 Spec][user-content-swagger-object].

 `swagger`  -> Swagger version.